What Bible Passage Teaches Monogamy?

 by George Hutto

-In the late 1800's the territory of Utah petitioned Congress for statehood in the union, but were denied for over twenty years until Mormon leaders renounced the practice of polygamy.
-The recent events out in Texas involving a commune occupied by Reformed Mormons brought state officials in, not to "crack down" on polygamy, but simply for the welfare of the children.
+In the late 1800s, the territory of Utah petitioned Congress for statehood in the union but was denied for over twenty years until Mormon leaders renounced the practice of polygamy.
+The recent events out in Texas involving a commune occupied by Reformed Mormons brought state officials in, not to "crackdown" on polygamy, but simply for the welfare of the children.
 Today's governmental authorities seem to steer clear of any involvement in the marital lives of individuals.